jasoncolburne/verifiable-storage-go/README.md

     nil
 )

-// records will not contain any versions of `accountRecord`. if you had performed a regular select,
+// records will not contain any versions of `record`. if you had performed a regular select,
-// you'd have all the old versions of `accountRecord` which were marked active.
+// you'd have all the old versions of `record` which were marked active.

 ```